 We will achieve this by building professional, trustworthy and representative security forces answerable to the citizens of Somalia; creating transparent and accountable public institutions based on the principles of civic responsibility and good governance; developing a fair and impartial judicial system; and increasing economic opportunity through investment, training, health and education.

-to your friends.
-Use the buttons below or at the left column or at the bottom of the page to share the Somali political situation with your services.
+Use the buttons at the right column, or at the left column or at the bottom of the page to share the Somali political situation with your social media services.

 Do You Want Just to Be?

 Could You Beat the Flow of the News in the International Political Media?

 Fire your news and political analyses through any form on the HOA's Political Scene Network.
 Choose the form on a page that is relevant to your topic in the Horn of Africa.